 ― Carol S. Dweck, Developmental Psychologist

-Researchers have found that adults with cognitive hardiness have less cardiovascular responsiveness to stress, better overall health, better mental well-being and are more likely to be transformational leaders.
+Researchers have found that adults with cognitive hardiness have less cardiovascular responsiveness to stress, better overall health, better mental well-being, and are more likely to be transformational leaders.

-2. Recognize When They Work Hard
+2. Recognize When They Work Hard: Foster a Growth Mindset

 “Wow, I love this picture you drew for me!
 I can tell you really worked hard on it!”

 Young children think in a fixed mindset.
 They don’t naturally assume things can or will change.
-So, if you usually say things like, “you are so smart!” or “you are so good at math!”
+So, if you usually say something like, “you are so smart!” or “you are so good at math!”
 They will think that is just how they are.
 That it is their innate ability that is why they are good at math.

 Then one day, they will get a math problem that doesn’t come easily to them.
-And they will believe that they just don’t have the ability to solve the math problem and they will give up without putting in much effort.
+And they will believe that they just don’t have the ability to solve the math problem, and they will give up without putting in much effort.

 If, on the other hand, you consistently comment on how hard they work and their effort, they will believe that they did well on the math because they worked at it.
 So, when they face that more challenging math problem, they will put in a lot of effort instead of giving up easily.